Puso90/Puso90/README.md

 🌱 I’m currently studing a Software Development course with Codespace | 2024.

+...

+⚡ Fun fact: I'm experienced at Cattle🐂 production farming and management and ploughing and planting sunflowers🌱 on 100 hectar land.

 <!--
 **Puso90/Puso90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.